frycast/SQL_course/README.md

 ## Notes and slides

-The textbook and slides will be linked here as they become ready:
+The textbook and slides will be linked below as they become ready.

 <!--
 * [Course textbook (SSA Workshop)](textbook-and-slides/SQL_Course_Textbook.pdf)